-Discuss «Madreñes» it is to speak of a culture, like the rural one, that in Asturias lived for decades with unpaved roads, and puddled caleyas that required an indigenous footwear that solved the question of walking without becoming too embarrassed.
-Les motherñes occupy a prominent place in the aforementioned Veneros Wood Museum.
-There are of all kinds and conditions, as well as of all the places in the world, mainly of Cantabrian Spain and continental Europe.
-In the background they look like the Central European wooden clogs, but they gain in height and adaptation to the environment, as they have a heel and two front cleats to improve the isolation of moisture and mud.
-Basically there are two models, the narrowest and closed for feet embedded in "calcetos" (fat socks), or those that are made for feet that are previously introduced in a shoe.
-On the other hand, they come to discover some more or less sophisticated and aesthetic, such as mothers with attached heels, removable, that the girls wear to attend the parties and gain a few inches in height.
+To speak of «madreñes» is to speak of a culture, like the rural one, which in Asturias lived for decades with unpaved roads, and flooded caleyas that required indigenous footwear to solve the issue of walking without getting too muddy.
+The madreñes occupy a prominent place in the aforementioned Veneros Wood Museum.
+There are them of all kinds and conditions, as well as from all over the world, mainly from Cantabrian Spain and continental Europe.
+In the background they resemble Central European wooden clogs, but they gain height and adaptation to the environment, as they have a heel and two front cleats to improve insulation from moisture and mud.
+Basically there are two models, the narrowest and closed ones for feet embedded in «calcetos» (fat socks), or those that are made for feet that have previously been inserted in a shoe.
+On the other hand, some more or less sophisticated and aesthetic additions were discovered, such as moms with attached heels, removable, that the girls wore to attend parties and gain a few centimeters in height.

-The mothers were the footwear of generations and rural generations, and the madreñeros, their craftsmen, only began to be scarce with the appearance of another type of footwear of rubber, impermeable and cheaper.
-In any case many are those who habitually continue wearing these clogs, and there are many who by romanticism or nostalgia even collect them in the most unsuspected places of Asturias and the Peninsula.
+The mothers were the footwear of generations and rural generationsand the mother-makers, its creators, only began to be scarce with the appearance of other types of rubber footwear, waterproof and cheaper.
+In any case, many are those who continue to wear these clogs out of habit, and there are also many who, due to romanticism or nostalgia, even collect them in the most unexpected places of Asturias and the Peninsula.